Sanya-Kap/sanya_kapoor_2025/_posts/Foundation/A-pair_programming/2023-08-16-pair_programming.md

 ---

 ## 🚀 **Goals for furture** 🚀
 There is still a lot for me to improve on.
-I do not believe I earned a 10/10 because I am still solidifying my knowledge on deplyment.
-However, I do believe I earned a 9/10 because of how much I learned and perfomred in this trimester starting from almost nothing.
-I am proud of working through errors and developing my personal features as well as contributing to my teams organization.
+For Next Trimester, I have clear goals of improving my fundamental understanding of code segments and fixing errors.
+I want to go deeper into my learning on API development.
 In the future, I want to go into biomedical engineering so this class helped me bridge my introduction to engineering.

 ## **Night at the Museum feedback**